verhovsky/books-futures-explained/src/2_waker_context.md

-# Trait objects and fat pointers
+# Waker and Context

 > **Relevant for:**
 >
 > - Understanding how the Waker object is constructed
-> - Getting a basic feel for "type erased" objects and what they are
+> - Learning how the runtime know when a leaf-future can resume
-> - Learning the basics of dynamic dispatch
+> - Learning the basics of dynamic dispatch and trait objects

-## Trait objects and dynamic dispatch
+## The Waker

+The `Waker` trait is an interface where a

 One of the most confusing things we encounter when implementing our own `Futures` is how we implement a `Waker` .
 Creating a `Waker` involves creating a `vtable`